Call Us

 Does the party wall surveyor work for me?

-I am the adjoining owner, and we don’t want the building owner to build an extension.
+I’m the adjoining owner, and don’t want the building owner to build an extension.
 Can I stop them?

-This is another common question we are asked at Dunham Hale Surveyors.
+This is another common question we’re asked at Dunham Hale Surveyors.

 SERVICES